PureParsa/task-manager-api/README.md

 | DELETE | /api/boards/{board}/lists/{list}/cards/{card} | Delete a card |

 ## Design Decisions
-- Used Sanctum over Passport for token auth — simpler and fits API-only use case
+- Used Sanctum over Passport for token auth — simpler and fits an API-only use case
-- Nested resource routing to reflect data hierarchy
+- Nested resource routing to reflect the data hierarchy (boards → lists → cards)
-- Form Requests for all validation — keeps controllers clean
+- Form Requests for all validation — keeps controllers clean and focused
-- Scoped route binding to prevent cross-resource data access
+- Scoped route model binding to guarantee a list/card actually belongs to the board/list in the URL, not just any record with that ID
-- Single BoardPolicy for all three controllers — lists and cards inherit board ownership
+- Single `BoardPolicy` reused across Board, List, and Card controllers — lists and cards inherit ownership from their parent board
-- API Resources to control exact JSON response shape and prevent sensitive data leaks
+- API Resources to control the exact JSON response shape and prevent sensitive fields (like `user_id` internals or password hashes) from leaking
+- Pest feature tests cover authentication, CRUD operations, validation, and authorization (ownership) for every resource